AlexPlec/Audio-256/docs/usercontrols.md

 # 🧩 Custom UserControls

-Descriptions of reusable visual components that form the building blocks of Audio-256’s UI.
+Modular, self-contained UI components in **Audio-256**, built using a **Model–View–Controller (MVC)** pattern and integrated via a centralized **Mediator** for decoupled communication.
+These controls form the visual foundation of the app and enable clean reuse across different views.

 ---